clouddevopsautomation/Linux/Linux.md

 who – Who are the Users

-who am I – To know my user name
+whoami – To know my user name

 uname – Knowing your machine characteristics